 Mesenteric panniculitis was first described in 1927 by Jura as an infiltration of plasma and polymorphonucleated cells into the mesentery.5 The condition, now more vigorously investigated, has many names throughout the literature including sclerosing mesenteritis, retractile mesenteritis, and mesenteric lipodystrophy.
 The disease process of marked mesenteric inflammation and fibrosis more commonly affects the small bowel mesentery and can be asymptomatic or present as diffuse, nonspecific abdominal pain.6-8 Most cases present in the sixth decade, with a slight male predominance.8,9 The etiology is not well understood and has been related to various sources including autoimmune, infectious, ischemic, and traumatic causes.8-10 In one study, 35% of patients with sclerosing mesenteritis were noted to have a history of abdominal surgery, and therefore, surgical trauma may be a predisposing factor.6

 The inflammation and fibrosis originate at the root of the mesentery and proceed to involve varying amounts of the mesentery.
-Histologically, the disease is classified into 3 stages, based on the relative ...
+Histologically, the disease is classified into 3 stages, based ...